 Grants are free money that are awarded to undergraduate students who have high financial need as determined by the FAFSA.
 Western Washington University participates in all state and federal grant programs including the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, Washington State Need Grant, Washington State Tuition Waivers, and Institutional Grants.

 Scholarships are awarded on the basis of academic merit, talent, extra-curricular activities and, in some cases, financial need.
-Scholarship information is available in the Scholarship Center, Old Main 285 or students can visit their website
+Scholarship information is available in the Scholarship Center, Old Main 285 or students can visit the Scholarship Center website

 Workstudy Work study is a form of financial aid which provides employment opportunities on campus and in the local community.
 Your work study job will provide you with a paycheck like any other part-time employment situation.
 While work study earnings are subject to federal income tax like other jobs, they have the benefit of counting as an income exclusion on the FAFSA for the upcoming aid year!

 Work study is awarded to students with high financial need.
 Those students who are not awarded work study are encouraged to access the Student Employment web page where a variety of non-work study jobs are posted.
-Additional information is available in the Student Employment Center, Old Main 275 or on their website.
+Additional information is available in the Student Employment Center, Old Main 275 or on the Student Employment Center website.

 Loans at Western Washington University are funded through the federal government.
 We offer the Federal Perkins, Direct (subsidized and unsubsidized), and Parent PLUS Loan programs.
 Loan eligibility and amounts are determined based on the FAFSA, class status, and dependency information.
 Loans must be repaid.